AlexanderRitter02/typst-companion/README.md

 ## Requirements

-I *strongly* encourage installing Nathan Varner's [Typst LSP](https://github.com/nvarner/typst-lsp) in addition to this extension for syntax highlighting, error reporting, code completion, and all of Typst LSP's other features.
+I *strongly* encourage installing [Tinymist](https://github.com/Myriad-Dreamin/tinymist) in addition to this extension for syntax highlighting, error reporting, code completion, and all of Tinymist's other features.
-    This extension just adds some small additional features that I missed when using Typst LSP.
+    This extension just adds some small additional features that I missed when using Tinymist.

 ## Release Notes